-In this course series in five parts, you will learn the wonderful processes of Focusing/Felt Sensing and sensing together with (With-Sensing) in a reciprocal partnership.
-Imbedded in the course there will be partnership with other participants of the group.
+In this five part training, you will learn the wonderful processes of Focusing/Felt Sensing and sensing together with (With-Sensing) in reciprocal partnership.
+Embedded in the course there will be partnership with other participants of the group.
 When you’re finished with all of the 5 parts, you will be eligible for exchanging Focusing with an equal partner, and you will be able to start bringing Felt Sensing/Focusing into your own life*

 You don’t have to sign up for all 5 courses at once, you can also attend only the first one, to see if you would like to go on with Felt Sensing and With-Sensing afterwards.